 The Model

-The Nature Positive Landscape Model: A Framework for Action
+The Nature Positive Landscapes Model: A Framework for Action

 The NPLI model is a globally applicable framework designed to drive the transformation needed for industry to contribute to the global Nature Positive goal.
 It expands management beyond site-specific impacts to encompass landscape stewardship, supply-chain management, and broader business and economic system change.